Essential Amalfi Walking - short break - AMA7

 Highlights of the world’s most beautiful coastline

-For those who have little time available but want to do a few of the best walks, Genius Loci Travel has developed this special tour, which brings you not only to the famous coastal resort of Amalfi, but also includes the other highlights and lets you discover a number of ‘hidden treasures’ further inland.
+For those who have little time available but want to do a few of the best walks, Genius Loci Travel has developed this special tour, based in the famous coastal resort of Amalfi.
+You’ll enjoy the best of Amalfi, but will also enjoy the other highlights, such as Positano and Ravello and will discover a number of ‘hidden treasures’ further inland.
 Amalfi, is the capital city of the Coast, and located in its very heart, so everything can easily be discovered from here.

 The Amalfi Coast is probably Italy’s most beautiful coastline, so it’s no surprise that tourists have been flocking here for centuries.
 More recently, its amazing network of footpaths has been re-discovered too, and it’s just as well, because walking along the Amalfi Coast is something everyone should do at least once in their lives!
 The landscape of the Costiera Amalfitana is immensely varied and surrounded by infinite ever-changing views.
 Along the coast it can be typically Mediterranean, with numerous species of wild perfumed herbs, myrtle shrubs, thyme, rosemary and mastic trees.
 And as it is protected from the cold northern winds by the impressive mountains, it has a wonderful climate & flowers all year long.
 Further inland it can be almost alpine with meadows and bare rocks.
 In between, man has created an incomparable mosaic-terraced landscape.
 Amazing lemon groves and vineyards look out over the clear sea.
 And cultural heritage abounds, with beautiful little churches, ruins of castles and old farmhouses found all over the place… The Costiera Amalfitana is definitely Europe’s most dramatic stretch of coastline!